Archives

 Effective collaboration and close contact

-Since 2013, we have worked on a range of projects at the Thiel Gallery.
-We have renovated the café kitchen and cafeteria and installed new lighting in the exhibition halls.
-We have also prepared the Annex for the museum’s offices and conferences.
+We worked on a range of projects at the Thiel Gallery.
+We renovated the café kitchen and cafeteria and installed new lighting in the exhibition halls.
+We also prepared the Annex for the museum’s offices and conferences.
 To improve accessibility, we conducted a comprehensive survey of the entire venue.
 This led to the installation of a new lift and the creation of new public areas, including a shop, cloakrooms, and toilets.

 Contact person